//php print_r(get_the_ID()); ?>

 GS Paper 1 is important for qualifying for the UPSC Mains Examination, whereas CSAT remains qualifying with a mandatory 33% score requirement.

-The upcoming UPSC Prelims Exam Analysis 2026 will include:
+UPSC Prelims Exam Analysis 2026 includes:

 Recent UPSC trends highlight the Commission’s growing emphasis on conceptual understanding, analytical thinking, and application-based learning.
 The examination increasingly evaluates a candidate’s ability in: